duskforge/nodzz/README.md

 Our brave guardsman behavior depends on number of enemies he encounters:
 * No (zero) enemies: he will continue watching;
 * One enemy: he will ruthlessly fight it;
-* Many (more than one) enemies: hi will bravely run away (into the warm embraces of Commissar).
+* Many (more than one) enemies: he will bravely run away (into the warm embraces of Commissar).

 Once we described guardsman behavior model, we can start implementing it in behavior tree.